CampbellCrowley/SpikeyBot-Discord/README.md

 ## Hidden
 - js (Run javascript code)
 - thotpm (Semi-anonymously have the bot DM someone.
 Only a couple people can use this command)
+- pmuser (Sends the specified user a pm from the bot, but tells the recipient who the sender was)
 - uptime (Amount of time the bot has been running)
 - version (Current bot version)
 - game (Information about a user's current visible status)